ttao-talendbj/daikon/daikon-multitenant/README.md

 At application startup, the module will setup the [TenancyContextIntegrationFilter](multitenant-spring-web/src/main/java/org/talend/daikon/multitenant/web/TenancyContextIntegrationFilter.java) HTTP filter.
  It will extract the current tenant from the request through the configured TenantIdentificationStrategy and will initialize the TenantContextHolder accordingly so that the current tenant can be accessed later when processing the request.
+This will also set the [accountId slf4j MDC](https://github.com/Talend/daikon/blob/e4b9d2190bd71aa0ab52b8b5ef8ab9458021c437/daikon-logging/logging-event-layout/src/main/java/org/talend/daikon/logging/event/field/MdcKeys.java#L11) automatically.

 ### Spring Async helpers